-Morgan Kibby’s music spans many genres.
-A classical pianist, cellist and vocalist, Kibby grew up studying privately, performing in the chorus of the San Francisco Opera House as well as the Marin Theater Company, and soloing with orchestra in Lima, Peru as part of a youth exchange program at age 11.
+Morgan Kibby, a classical pianist, cellist and vocalist, grew up studying privately, performing in the chorus of the San Francisco Opera House as well as the Marin Theater Company, and soloing with orchestra throughout her youth.

-After attending the Lycée Français, a gap year post-high school turned into a 7 year journey as a member of M83, during which Kibby was a writer, keyboard player and vocalist on two M83 albums and tour cycles (Saturdays=Youth & “Hurry Up We’re Dreaming”).
-The culmination of this partnership was her first platinum single with “Midnight City”, a Grammy nomination and headlining the Hollywood Bowl.
+After attending the Lycée Français, a gap year post-high school turned into a 7 year journey as a member of M83, during which Kibby wrote, played keys and sang on two M83 albums and tour cycles (Saturdays=Youth & “Hurry Up We’re Dreaming”).
+The culmination of this collaboration was her first platinum single with “Midnight City”, a Grammy nomination and headlining the Hollywood Bowl.

 2017 marks White Sea’s first foray into T.V., scoring “2 Sentence Horror Story”, a new series set to premiere on Warner Brothers’ new digital platform, as well as the documentary series “Finding Genius” on National Geographic.
-She has contributed vocal production to David Campbell’s most recent score for “Finding Fellini”, just wrapped the upcoming documentary “Interior Motives”, and is preparing for three narrative features slated for 2018 releases: “The Amaranth”, Eva Husson’s , “Girls of the Sun”, and "Spell".
-Additionally, Kibby has just wrapped the next film by Oscar nominated director David Darg, "Fear Us Women", set for release August 2017.
+She recently contributed vocal production to David Campbell’s most recent score “Finding Fellini”, just wrapped the upcoming documentaries “Interior Motives” and Oscar nominated director David Darg’s next film "Fear Us Women”.
+2017 closes with Kibby completing three narrative features slated for 2018 releases: Albert Chi’s “The Amaranth”, Eva Husson’s , “Girls of the Sun”, and Brendan Walsh’s "Spell".